universal-development/rearden-backup/README.md

 ### rearden-backup

-**rearden-backup** is a lightweight and reliable Bash script that automates the backup of local directories and securely uploads them to a remote storage service.
+Lightweight and reliable Bash script that automates the backup of local directories and securely uploads them to a remote storage service.

 Tool combines the power of `rsync` for fast, incremental local backups with `rclone` for seamless remote syncing across